-To set up a profit-sharing system, an agreement must be signed, but in companies with up to 11 employees, profit-sharing can be set up by unilateral decision by the employer.
+To set up a profit-sharing system, an agreement must be signed, but under certain conditions, in companies with up to 50 employees, profit-sharing can be set up by unilateral decision by the employer.

 Profit-sharing sums paid are only liable for CSG/ CRDS contributions.
-As of 1 January 2019, they are exempt from the forfait social [paid by employer] in companies with less than 250 employees (refer to Fact Sheet 24).
+They are exempt from the forfait social [paid by employer] in companies with less than 250 employees.
+They are subject to income tax except in the case of investment in a saving plan (refer to Fact Sheet 24).